-- The soil ball holds together when the moisture content is favorable and then breaks into uniform pieces when dropped.
+- Ordinarily, the soil ball will hold together when the moisture content is favorable and will then break into uniform pieces once dropped.

-- If the soil is very dry you will find it difficult to make the ball and when too much of moisture is present in the soil, it will leave behind traces of soil on your fingers.
+- If the soil is very dry, you will find it difficult to make the ball.
+Too much moisture in the soil will leave behind traces on your fingers.

 Preparation of the Concrete Mix

 To prepare the concrete mix, you should keep the proportion of cement, sand, and aggregate in the ratio 1:3:6.
 You can also use ready-mixes with the same ratio of components.